LD4/entity_metadata_management/docs/0.1/index.md

 ### 4.3.
 Deprecate Entity
 {: #deprecate-entity}

 Deprecation indicates that an existing entity in the authority has been updated to reflect that it should no longer be used though the URI remains dereferencable reflecting the deprecation.
-Whenever possible, the entity description should indicate which entity should be used instead.
+Whenever possible, the entity description should indicate which entity or entities should be used instead.

 There are two common scenarios.
-In the first, the replacement entity already exists and the deprecation updates the deprecated entity only.
-In the second scenario, the replacement entity does not exist prior to the deprecation.
-In this case, the replacement entity is created and the status of the original entity is changed to deprecrated.
+In the first, the replacement entity or entities already exist and the deprecation updates the deprecated entity only.
+In the second scenario, the replacement entity or entities do not exist prior to the deprecation.
+In this case, the replacement entity or entities are created and the status of the original entity is changed to deprecrated.

 An entity that has been deprecated _SHOULD_{:.strong-term} have an [Entity Change Activity](#entity-change-activity) with the `type` `Deprecate`.
-The `Deprecate` activity _MUST_{:.strong-term} be implemented as either a single activity (when the entity that is replacing the deprecated entity already exists, or if the deprecated entity is not replaced), or two activities a `Create` activity for the replacement entity, and an `Deprecate` activity for the deprecated entity.
-Without an Entity Patch on the `Deprecate` activity, the consumer must dereference the deprecated entity URI to obtain the updated entity description including whether it was replaced by a new or existing entity.
+The two scenarios are implemented as follows:
+  * A single `Deprecate` activity when the entity that is replacing the deprecated entity already exists, or if the deprecated entity is not replaced.
+  * A `Deprecate` activity for the deprecated entity, and one or more `Create` activities for the replacement entity or entities.
+In all cases, it is expected that the consumer will dereference the deprecated entity URI to obtain the updated entity description, including whether it was replaced.

 #### Example Entity Change Activity exceprt for Deprecate in the Scenario where a Replacement Entity Already Exists